janachatterjee/SQLAlchemy/README.md

 Optional: Other Recommended Analyses

 The following are optional challenge queries.
-These are highly recommended to attempt, but not required for the homework.

 Temperature Analysis